 Some cart abandonment is impossible to eliminate.

 eCommerce web behaviour evolves.
 One online shopping habit is to use the internet to browse multiple products across shops.
-Research includes looking into the price, quality, shipping, and special offers.
+The research includes looking into the price, quality, shipping, and special offers.

 Often, customers will add items to a cart in order to easily reference items.
 It is not uncommon for customers to exit a store with the full intent of coming back.
 In fact, many will return several times before making a purchase.